 The Board has entered into lease agreements for its premises until October 31, 2024.
 The annual rent consists of a minimum rent plus the Board's portion of common costs such as maintenance, power, water and property taxes.
-Minimum rent payable for premises, including common costs, in aggregate and for the next four years is as follows:
+Minimum rent payable for premises, including common costs, in aggregate and for the next three years is as follows:

-Approximately 1,508 square feet of the Board's premises has been sublet to the Department of Transportation and Infrastructure Renewal and approximately 4,725 square feet has been sublet to the Labour Board (Department of Labour and Advanced Education).
+Approximately 1,508 square feet of the Board's premises has been sublet to the Department of Public Works (formerly Transportation and Infrastructure Renewal) and approximately 4,725 square feet has been sublet to the Labour Board (Department of Labour, Skills and Immigration).